HamStudy/examtools-docs/content/docs/cve/arrl/_index.md

 First, make sure you are accredited with the ARRL/VEC and confirm that you are listed at http://www.arrl.org/ve-session-counts for your state.
-Once you've done that, notify your ARRL VE Team Liaison (CVE) who will ask that your ARRL/VEC affiliation be added to your ExamTools profile.
-If you are already in Discord, you can send a message to `@Experienced Support` in the `#examtools-requests` channel requesting that they add you as an ARRL VE.
-If you are not in Discord, ask your VE Team Liaison to do it for you.
+Once you've done that, notify your ARRL VE Team Liaison (CVE).
+The CVE will need to ensure you are accredited before adding you to one of their examtools sessions.
+If you are already using ExamTools Discord, you should join the ARRL role by typing **?rank ARRL**.

 ## Is there a checklist of what my VE team needs to do?